nymtech/nym/documentation/operators/src/troubleshooting/nodes.md

 - Outdated version of `nym-node`
 - Bonding before starting the node/service
 - Bonding before opening [needed ports](../nodes/vps-setup.md#configure-your-firewall)
-- VPS restarted without operator having a [systemd automation](../nodes/configuration.md#systemd) or some alert notification flow setup
+- VPS restarted without operator having a [systemd automation](../nodes/configuration.md#systemd) or some alert notification flow setup (so the operator doesn't know the node was stopped)
-- IP address or host is incorrectly setup
+- IP address or host is incorrectly configured
 - Process logs grew too big
 - Node is wrapped in [systemd service](../nodes/configuration.md#systemd) and the operator forgot to run `systemctl daemon-reload` after last changes

 **What to do**

 Begin with a sanity check by opening [harbourmaster.nymtech.net](https://harbourmaster.nymtech.net) and check your node there.
-To query all API endpoints of your node at once, you run [Node API Check CLI](../testing/node-api-check.md).
-To see routing in real time (harbourmaster can have a cache up to 90 min), run [Gateway Probe CLI](../testing/gateway-probe.md).
+To query all API endpoints of your node at once, you can run [Node API Check CLI](../testing/node-api-check.md).
+To see IPv4 and IPv6 routing in real time (harbourmaster can have a cache up to 90 min), run [Gateway Probe CLI](../testing/gateway-probe.md).

 Then follow these steps:

 1. Make sure your node is on the [latest version](../changelog.md) and it's running .
 Do *not* stop it if there is no need!
 2. Open all [needed ports](../nodes/vps-setup.md#configure-your-firewall)